Vasquez and UAB host North Texas

 Birmingham, Alabama; Monday, 9 p.m.
 EST

-BOTTOM LINE: UAB faces North Texas after Alejandro scored 26 points in UAB’s 96-78 win against the Charlotte 49ers.
+BOTTOM LINE: UAB faces North Texas after Alejandro scored 26 points in UAB’s 96-78 win over the Charlotte 49ers.

-The Blazers have gone 10-3 in home games.
-UAB is the top team in the AAC averaging 40.7 points in the paint.
-Yaxel Lendeborg leads the Blazers with 11.1.
+The Blazers have gone 10-3 at home.
+UAB leads the AAC with 16.7 assists per game led by Yaxel Lendeborg averaging 4.4.

-The Mean Green are 7-2 in conference games.
-North Texas ranks third in the AAC shooting 36.2% from 3-point range.
+The Mean Green are 7-2 in AAC play.
+North Texas scores 68.6 points and has outscored opponents by 9.7 points per game.

-Atin Wright is scoring 13.9 points per game with 2.3 rebounds and 0.6 assists for the Mean Green.
-Brenen Lorient is averaging 14 points, 5.3 rebounds and 1.7 blocks over the last 10 games.
+Atin Wright averages 2.7 made 3-pointers per game for the Mean Green, scoring 13.9 points while shooting 41.5% from beyond the arc.
+Brenen Lorient is averaging 14 points, 5.3 rebounds and 1.7 blocks over the past 10 games.

 LAST 10 GAMES: Blazers: 8-2, averaging 83.5 points, 35.3 rebounds, 17.6 assists, 6.0 steals and 3.8 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 75.5 points per game.